Jordan Hicks (American football)

-Jordan Hicks (born June 27, 1992) is an American football middle linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Texas.
+Jordan Hicks (born June 27, 1992) is an American former professional football linebacker who played for ten seasons in the National Football League (NFL).
+He played for the Philadelphia Eagles, with whom he won a Super Bowl ring in 2018, the Arizona Cardinals, Minnesota Vikings, and Cleveland Browns.
+He played college football for the Texas Longhorns.

-High school career
+Early life

 Hicks attended Lakota West High School in West Chester, Ohio, where he started his final three seasons for their football team, posting 216 tackles, 8.5 sacks, 36 tackles for loss, three forced fumbles, four interceptions, 10 pass breakups, and a touchdown.
-He was an All-American selection by Parade, USA Today, and EA Sports.
+He was a two-time first-team all-state, all-county and all-district selection at linebacker and named an All-American selection by Parade, USA Today, and EA Sports.
 Hicks won the High School Dick Butkus Award in 2009.

 College career

-Hicks played college football at Texas from 2010 to 2014 under head coach Mack Brown.
-He started the first three games of his junior season at weakside linebacker, but then missed the remainder of the season due to a hip injury.
+Hicks played college football at Texas from 2010 to 2014 under head coaches Mack Brown and Charlie Strong.
+He played in every game in his freshman and sophomore seasons and was named honorable mention Big 12 Conference Defensive Freshman of the Year in 2010 and to the 2011 Academic All-Big 12 first team.
+He started the first three games of his junior season at weakside linebacker, starting the season on the 2012 Lombardi Award watch list, but then missed the remainder of the season due to a hip injury.
 He earned a medical redshirt to preserve a year of eligibility, and the following season, started the first four games at weakside linebacker before again suffering a season-ending injury, this time a ruptured left Achilles tendon.
-He returned from the injury to start all 13 games in the 2014 season.
+In 2013, he was on the watch lists for the 2013 Nagurski Trophy and graduated in December after making the Big 12 Commissioner's Honor Roll seven-times.
+He returned from the injury to start all 13 games in the 2014 season, while working on a master's degree, and earn second team All-America honors from Walter Camp and the FWAA, second team All-Big 12 honors and become a semifinalist for the 2014 Chuck Bednarik Award.
+He was also on the watch list for the 2014 Butkus Award, made the 2014 first team Academic All-Big 12 team and was named to the 2015 National Football Foundation (NFF) Hampshire Honor Society.